Our team

 Rowena Myles

-DIRECTOR, YOGA TEACHER, ADMINISTRATOR
+DIRECTOR, YOGA TEACHER, PHYSIOTHERAPY STUDENT

 DIRECTOR, FINANCE PROFESSIONAL, YOGA ENTHUSIAST